swiss-ai-center/core-engine/docs/reference/core-engine.md

 ## Start the service locally with minikube and the Docker image hosted on GitHub

-Start the Engine with the following commands.
-This will start the Engine with the official Docker images that are hosted on GitHub.
+Start the Core Engine with the following commands.
+This will start the Core Engine with the official Docker images that are hosted on GitHub.

-In the `core-engine` directory, start the Engine with the following commands.
+In the `core-engine` directory, start the Core Engine with the following commands.

 ```sh
 # Start MinIO